 No child is going to enjoy someone squirting something up their nose, but sometimes as a parent, you don’t have a choice.
 Follow these simple steps to administer nasal sprays to your child:

-Babies cannot blow their own noses on their own, hence it is up to the parents to remove the mucus for them.
+Babies cannot blow their noses; hence it is up to the parents to remove the mucus blocking their nasal passage.
 Here are some ways to go about it:

 - Keep a nasal spray, towel, an aspirator and some tissues handy.